Trump threatens to pull support for Argentina if its politics don't align with US

 As he opened his lunch with Milei, Trump noted that the Argentine president, who is an economist by trade, is “MAGA all the way,” That traditionally refers to his campaign slogan, "Make America Great Again," but this time, it also meant “Make Argentina Great Again."

-Ahead of his White House meeting, Milei lavished praise on Trump, deploying a tactic that has helped transform Milei's cash-strapped country into one of the Trump administration's closest allies.
+Ahead of his White House meeting and during it Milei lavished praise on Trump, deploying a tactic that has helped transform Milei's cash-strapped country into one of the Trump administration's closest allies.

-The effusive declarations are nothing new for Milei — whose dramatic cuts to state spending and attacks on "woke leftists" have won him a following among U.S. conservatives.
+Milei, speaking in Spanish, said he is “very honored, especially in this moment when we are giving thanks for Trump’s great leadership.”

-"Your commitment to life, freedom and peace has restored hope to the world," Milei wrote on social media Monday, congratulating the U.S. president on securing a ceasefire deal in Gaza, where a truce is holding after a devastating, two-year Israel-Hamas war.
+“We can follow a peaceful route and make Argentina a strong example for freedom and prosperity,” Milei said.

 Experts say Milei comes to the White House with two clear objectives.
 One is to negotiate U.S. tariff exemptions or reductions for Argentine products.